Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/guides/high-availability/fallback-config.md

 In the example, we'll consider a situation where:

-1. We have two `HTTPRoutes` pointing to the same `Service` and working correctly.
+1. We have two `HTTPRoute`s pointing to the same `Service` and working correctly.
-2. One of the `HTTPRoutes` gets broken because of referencing an invalid `KongPlugin`.
+2. One of the `HTTPRoute`s gets broken because of referencing an invalid `KongPlugin`.

+#### Deploying valid configuration

 First, let's deploy the `Service` and its backing `Deployment`: